pessiMargalit/campaign/README.md

 For detailed information on each endpoint, including request and response examples, please refer to the API documentation.

-## Authentication
+## Database

-The API uses token-based authentication.
-To access the protected endpoints, you need to include a valid JWT token in the Authorization header of your requests.

-To obtain a token, send a POST request to the /auth/login endpoint with valid credentials.
-The response will include a JWT token that you can use for subsequent requests.
+The API uses MongoDB as the database for storing campaign, group, fundraisers, and donation data.
+Make sure you have MongoDB installed and running locally or provide a remote MongoDB connection URI in the .env file.

 ## Error Handling